 We enjoyed two pizzas and watched Brad’s Status – not my favorite Ben Stiller movie but enjoyed that it took place in Boston.

 The next morning we got a quick breakfast before the men played some golf and my mom and I enjoyed a nice relaxing day.
 I did a very casual workout in the gym, then laid on the patio and read Truly, Madly, Guilty (I finished the whole 400 pages by the end of our babymoon).
 I have really enjoyed many of Liane Moriarty’s books – this one took a little longer to get into and figure out just what happened at the barbeque (which was the plotline), but I enjoyed it.

-I then enjoyed a nice prenatal massage before we headed to dinner at the Olde Pink House, a very well known historic restaurant in Savannah.
+Then, I enjoyed a nice prenatal massage before we headed to dinner at the Olde Pink House, a very well known historic restaurant in Savannah.

 This was 31 week bump!